yazi-rs/yazi-rs.github.io/docs/plugins/common.md

 Properties:

 - `frag`: The fragment string of this url.
-Let's say the url is `archive:///root/my-archive.zip#1.jpg`, then the fragment is `1.jpg`
+Let's say the url `archive:///root/my-archive.zip#1.jpg`, the fragment `1.jpg`
 - `is_regular`: Whether the file represented by this url is a regular file
 - `is_search`: Whether the file represented by this url from the search result
 - `is_archive`: Whether the file represented by this url from an archive